davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** The DAX code snippet you provided is used to create a measure called `Count_Negative_Consultant`.
 Here's a breakdown of what it does in simple business terms:

-1. **Purpose**: This measure is designed to count the number of unique employees (consultants) who have recorded negative hours in a timesheet.
-Negative hours might indicate that an employee has made an error in reporting their hours or that there are adjustments to their recorded time.
+1. **Purpose**: This measure counts the number of unique consultants (employees) who have recorded negative hours in their timesheets.

 2. **Components**:
    - **`CALCULATE`**: This function changes the context in which data is evaluated.
-In this case, it is used to apply a specific filter to the data being counted.
+In this case, it is used to apply a specific filter to the data.
    - **`DISTINCTCOUNT('vw_missing_timesheet'[EmployeeName])`**: This part counts the number of unique employee names in the `vw_missing_timesheet` table.
-It ensures that each employee is only counted once, even if they have multiple entries with negative hours.
+It ensures that each consultant is only counted once, even if they have multiple entries with negative hours.
-   - **`'vw_missing_timesheet'[MissingHours] < 0`**: This filter condition specifies that only the records where the `MissingHours` are less than zero should be considered in the count.
-Essentially, it filters the data to include only those instances where employees have negative hours.
+   - **`'vw_missing_timesheet'[MissingHours] < 0`**: This is the filter condition applied by the `CALCULATE` function.
+It specifies that only those records where the `MissingHours` value is less than zero should be considered in the count.

-3. **Outcome**: The result of this measure is a single number that tells you how many different employees have reported negative hours in their timesheets.
-This information can be useful for identifying potential issues in time reporting, such as errors or discrepancies that need to be addressed.
+3. **Outcome**: The measure ultimately provides a count of how many different consultants have reported negative hours.
+This could indicate issues such as underreporting of hours worked, errors in timesheet submissions, or other discrepancies that need to be addressed.

-In summary, `Count_Negative_Consultant` provides a count of unique consultants who have negative hours recorded, helping the business monitor and manage timesheet accuracy.
+In summary, `Count_Negative_Consultant` helps the business identify and track the number of consultants with negative hours, which can be critical for ensuring accurate timekeeping and resource management.

 **`CountNegativeMissingHours`**